Consolidating SAP Licenses Across Multiple Systems Globally

 SAP’s standard contracts and tools do anticipate multi-system use, but it requires customer diligence to avoid duplication:

-• SAP System Measurements (USMM) and LAW: SAP provides built-in tools to help consolidate license data:
+- SAP System Measurements (USMM) and LAW: SAP provides built-in tools to help consolidate license data.

-• USMM (User Measurement) is run on each SAP system to count users by license type and to gather engine usage metrics.
+- USMM (User Measurement) is run on each SAP system to count users by license type and to gather engine usage metrics.
 By default, USMM results are system-specific and will count every user in that system, even if the same person appears in another system.

-• Challenges with LAW and Contracts: Simply having LAW exist doesn’t solve everything.
+- Challenges with LAW and Contracts: Simply having LAW exist doesn’t solve everything.
 Many customers struggle with LAW due to:

 Rationalizing Users Across SAP ECC and S/4HANA

-Many enterprises are transitioning from SAP ECC (the legacy ERP) to SAP S/4HANA.
 During this period, both systems might run in parallel, increasing the risk of duplicate licensing if not managed:

-• Retire Redundant Accounts: Migration projects are a prime time to clean up.
+- Retire Redundant Accounts: Migration projects are a prime time to clean up.
 If users have accounts on both ECC and S/4 during rollout, decide when the ECC account can be removed or set to inactive.
 Every inactive account that remains active in system measurements could count as a license.
-Identifying users who have fully moved to S/4HANA and deactivating them in ECC (or vice versa) will prevent double-counting in an audit.
+Identifying users who have fully migrated to S/4HANA and deactivating them in ECC (or vice versa) will prevent double-counting in an audit.
 Many organizations perform a pre-migration license audit to reconcile the user list – this was recommended as “Step 0 – get your SAP ECC licenses in order before S/4HANA”.

-• Digital Access (Indirect Use in S/4HANA): S/4HANA introduced a new metric for indirect access (documents).
+- Digital Access (Indirect Use in S/4HANA): S/4HANA introduced a new metric for indirect access (documents).
 Ensure that you also consolidate how you handle indirect usage as you consolidate licenses.
 Indirect document counts should ideally be measured once globally (via SAP’s Digital Access Estimation tool) rather than per system.
 If both ECC and S/4 generate sales orders from external systems, try to get a combined count to license digital access centrally.
 SAP’s digital access adoption program sometimes offers incentives if you can show an enterprise-wide approach to indirect usage licensing.

 In summary, the principles of consolidation apply equally to ECC and S/4HANA – treat them as part of one landscape when counting users.